-DED (Headlamp High/Low-Beam Changer): Push the turn signal lever toward the instrument panel to change the headlamps from low to high beam.

-Pull the lever toward you and release it to return to low-beam headlamps.
+DED (Headlamp High/Low Beam Changer): To change the headlamps from low to high beam, push the turn signal lever toward the instrument panel.
+To return to low-beam headlamps, pull the lever toward you.
+Then release it.

 When the high beams are on, this indicator light on the instrument cluster will also be on.